Jperez65/Opswat_Assesment/README.md

 ### request.get(https://api.metadefender.com/v4/file/:dataId)

 Function that call the get function by finding a file with a "data_id".
-This would scanned the file that is uploaded and checked wether or not is has completely scanned
+This would scanned the file that is uploaded and checked wether or not it has completely scanned and upload to a cloud engine.

 ### request.post(https://api.metadefender.com/v4/file)